pandakov/yolo5_car_detection/README.md

 - run carplate_detect.py to start recognizing test video
 - for using detection script with video stream change 'source' parameter on detection_settings.json

-#### Training model
+### Training model
-We build trainnig process for running on Google Collab https://colab.research.google.com/
+We build trainnig process for running on Google Colab https://colab.research.google.com/.
+Use GPU acceleration for fast training.

+- prepare your dataset on Roboflow site https://universe.roboflow.com/
-For trainnig YOLOv5 model copy train.ipynb to collab and run it.
+- copy train.ipynb to Google Colab
+- insert your Roboflow API key to third ceil
+- run it with your training parameters
+- copy weights from /content/yolov5/runs/train/yolov5s_results/weights/best.pt to /weigths/best.pt of this repository
+- if you want run detection on Mac with Apple Silicone chips you should run 'python export.py --/weights/best.pt --include coreml'